abhiiiiiii-21/Cally/README.md

 # Cally - Scheduling Made Simple

-Cally is a powerful and intuitive scheduling application designed to streamline meeting coordination.
+Cally is a powerful and intuitive scheduling application designed to streamline meeting coordination and scheduling.
 It allows users to create event types, share availability, and let others book meetings seamlessly.

+- **Proposal:**

 ## 🚀 Hosted Application